mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ## Sustainability

-### Q: The business model is sufficiently detailed and supports multiple potential use cases; however, defensibility remains unclear.
+### The business model is sufficiently detailed and supports multiple potential use cases; however, defensibility remains unclear.
 What prevents a large wallet provider, bank, or alternative chain from replicating this approach?

 **Defensibility - Why Large Players Can't Easily Replicate:**